ant-design/ant-design/README.md

 import 'antd/lib/index.css';  // or 'antd/style/index.less'
 ```

-Use antd on demand by `import DatePicker from 'antd/lib/date-picker';` or use [babel-plugin-antd](https://github.com/ant-design/babel-plugin-antd).
+Use components on demand by writing as `import DatePicker from 'antd/lib/date-picker'` or use [babel-plugin-antd](https://github.com/ant-design/babel-plugin-antd).

 ## Browser Support